oar-team/kameleon/docs/source/grid5000_tutorial.rst

 Grid'5000 Tutorial
 ==================

-This tutorial will introduce Kameleon, a tool to build software appliances that can be deployed on using different technologies such as: virtualization, cloud computing, baremetal, etc.
+This tutorial will introduce Kameleon, a tool to build software appliances.
+With Kameleon it is possible to generate appliances that can be deployed on different virtualization hypervisors or on baremetal.
 It targets an important activity in Grid'5000 which is the customization of the experimental environments.

 ---------------
 Kameleon basics
 ---------------

-First of all, let's see all the syntax flavors that Kameleon has to offer.
+First of all, let's see all the syntax flavors that *Kameleon* has to offer.
-From this point, we assume that kameleon have been installed and it's already working in your system, otherwise go to :ref:`installation` to see the installation procedure.
+From this point, we assume that *Kameleon* have been installed and it's already working in your system, otherwise go to :ref:`installation` section.
 Kameleon can be seen as a shell sequencer which will boost your shell scripts.
 It is based on the execution of shell scripts but it provides some syntax sugar that makes the work with shell scripts less painful.

-We will start with the basics
+Let's start with the basics

 Kameleon Hello world
 ~~~~~~~~~~~~~~~~~~~~

 Everything we want to build have to be specified by a recipe.
-Kameleon will read this recipe
+Kameleon reads this recipe
-and it will execute the appropriate actions.
+and executes the appropriate actions.
 Let's create a hello world recipe using Kameleon.
 Open a text editor and write the following::

      setup: